kevinsshikuku/TrendPot/DEVELOPMENT_TRACKER.md

 - **Security**: Fastify boots with Helmet, CORS allowlists, and Redis-backed rate limits, yet secret rotation guidance, webhook signature verification, and anomaly detection still need to be defined.

 ### Worker & Background Jobs Snapshot
-- BullMQ worker registers a `leaderboard` queue that returns static demo data validated by Zod.
+- BullMQ worker now processes TikTok initial sync and metrics refresh jobs that hydrate Mongo and publish Redis cache updates alongside the legacy leaderboard stub.
-- No producers, schedulers, or integrations with Mongo/GraphQL are wired; retries rely on shared helper defaults.
+- Queue-based notifications for donations still need to be implemented, and leaderboard scoring remains mocked until donation flows land.
-- Queue-based notifications, TikTok refresh jobs, and donation reconciliation are not implemented.
+- Retry/backoff controls and metrics instrumentation exist for TikTok pipelines but not yet for donations or payouts.

 ### Shared Types & Contracts Snapshot
 - `@trendpot/types` contains Zod schemas for challenges with lifecycle status enums, optimistic locking inputs, and a minimal leaderboard payload.